BetterDiscord/docs/docs/plugins/tutorials/dom.md

 }`);
 ```

-Which can later be removed using the same ID from before
+Which can later be removed using the same ID from before, like this:

 ```js
 BdApi.DOM.removeStyle("myPluginName");